groupgets/purethermal1-uvc-capture/readme.md

 - Zoom in and analyze your data in depth
 - Executable files are included for Linux and Windows Machines!

+Special thanks to the developers of GetThermal and the Flir Community Forum.

 ## REVISION CHANGES

 ### IR Data